STRIPELESS WHITE TIGERS

-I am grateful to Paul McCarthy and Mary Ann Howell for researching and providing extensive material, information and corrections on white tigers and for genealogies.
+Historical quotations are credited and are in the public domain.
+Original text is licensed under the GFDL.
+I am grateful to Paul McCarthy, Mary Ann Howell, Catherine Walsh and Jerry Blackman for researching and providing extensive material, information and corrections on white tigers and for genealogies.

 Stripeless White Tigers

-An oil painting of albino tiger head by Robert Home (1752-1834) is on display at the Hunterian Museum, London, UK.
+An oil painting of an albino tiger head by Robert Home (1752-1834) is on display at the Hunterian Museum, London, UK.
 It was painted some time between 1790 (Home's arrival in India) and 1807 (when it was presented to the Hunterian Museum, London).
 The painting was listed in William Clift’s catalogue of museum exhibits of 1816 as "The Head of a White Tyger, which was killed in India; and was by many imagined to have been a Lioness, but in the skin might be perceived the Stripes of the Tyger although very faint, as to be easily overlooked except by very close observation in a proper light.
 Painted in India by Robert Home."
 Home's painting shows only the tiger's head.
-The eye, which might have been diagnostic of either albinism or leucism, has been removed however the nose and lining of the mouth are black, indicating that this is not an albino tiger, but a stripeless white tiger like that displayed at Exeter Change in 1820.
+The eye, which might have been diagnostic of either albinism or leucism, has been removed however the nose and lining of the mouth are black, indicating that this is not an albino tiger, but a stripeless white tiger.
 The skin does not appear to have been preserved as a taxidermy mount or study skin.

 Image copyright Royal College of Surgeons; used in a non-commercial capacity in accordance with Terms & Conditions